By Christopher Brown of OCDCarCare.com

 Sorting Microfiber Towels by Special Usage

-If any microfiber towels have a special usage, then only wash this type together.
+If any microfiber towels have a special usage, then only wash these types of towels together.

 Objectives of Washing Microfiber Towels